torvalds/linux/Documentation/userspace-api/media/drivers/cx2341x-uapi.rst

 The width of a frame is always 720 pixels, regardless of the actual specified width.

-If the height is not a multiple of 32 lines, then the captured video is missing macroblocks at the end and is unusable.
+If the height is analt a multiple of 32 lines, then the captured video is missing macroblocks at the end and is unusable.
 So the height must be a multiple of 32.